bramu/help.trusender.github.io/_articles/how-vero-handles-bounces.md

 A hard bounce occurs when an email is rejected by the recieving mail server because the recipient's email address is invalid, disabled, inactive or otherwise permanently unavailable.

-Vero automatically suppresses and marks users as "hard bounced" when we receive a `5xx`, permanent failure message from the delivery provider.
+Vero automatically suppresses and marks users as "hard bounced" when we receive a failure message from the delivery provider that is labeled as permanent due to an issue with the email address.

 ## A soft bounce